uwblueprint/ccbc/README.md

 ## Version Control Guide

 ### Branching
-* Branch off of `main` for all feature work and bug fixes, creating a "feature branch".
+* Branch off of `development` for all feature work and bug fixes, creating a "feature branch".
 Prefix the feature branch name with your name.
 The branch name should be in kebab case and it should be short and descriptive.
 E.g. `tahmeed/new-feature`

 ### Commits
 * Commits should be atomic (guideline: the commit is self-contained; a reviewer could make sense of it even if they viewed the commit diff in isolation)